ingmbioinfo/cia/CONTRIBUTING.rst

 =============

-If you experience bugs or general issues with ``CIA``, please have a look on the `issue tracker`_.
+If you experience bugs or general issues with ``CIA``, please have a look on the `issues page`[https://github.com/ingmbioinfo/cia/issues] .
 If you don't see anything useful there, please feel free to fire an issue report.

 .. tip::